 - Always start with large, high quality lily bulbs.
 The pre-packaged bulbs available locally are usually smaller than the ones you get by mail.
 Bigger bulbs produce more flowers per stem.
 Order your bulbs in late winter/early spring.
 Ordering early means you’ll have a better selection and usually get better pricing, too.

 - Focus on Oriental lilies.
 For early season color, I sometimes grow a few pots of Asiatic lilies, but the rest are Orientals.
-Most Oriental lilies are bred for the cut flower market and are grown in containers.
+Most Oriental lilies are bred for the cut flower market and intended to be grown in containers.
 They have relatively short stems (which makes it easier to keep the pots upright), outward-facing flowers (good for bouquets) and are available in many beautiful color choices.

 - To stretch the season, you can divide up your lily bulbs and plant some of them early and others a couple weeks later.
 Use 2-gallon pots and plant 3 or more lilies per pot.
 A single stem of lilies looks lonely.
 A pot with three or even five stems will have a strong presence in the garden or in a container.
 Planting the bulbs 4-5” deep helps the stems stay upright.
 Use a good soil-less growing medium such as Pro-Mix and pre-moisten it before filling the pots.

-- After planting the bulbs, put the pots in a sheltered location where the plants won’t get battered by wind.
+- After planting, put the pots in a sheltered location where the plants won’t get battered by wind.
 And where you won’t forget to water them.
 I keep mine behind my greenhouse.
 Lilies prefer relatively cool soil, so this location keeps the pots from getting too hot.
 They might prefer full sun, but half-day sun seems to work fine.

-- Lily bulbs can troubled by disease if the soil is too wet, so it’s best to let the pots get almost dry between waterings.
-Good air circulation is always beneficial for plants.
+- Wet soil means trouble for lily bulbs.
+To avoid disease problems, let the soil get almost dry between waterings.
+Good air circulation is always beneficial.
 I also fertilize my potted lilies, though some say they don’t need it.
 I add a spoonful of Osmocote to the top of each pot once or twice during the season.
 You could use a water-soluble fertilizer instead.